Chiral differential operators: formal loop group actions and associated modules: Vertex Algebroids

 \section{Vertex Algebroids}

-Given a vertex algebra (with nonnegative integer-valued weights), its data involving only the two lowest weights can be repackaged into what is called a vertex algebroid.
-Admittedly, the definition of a vertex algebroid is rather complicated, but it serves as a convenient tool for dealing with the vertex algebras in this paper.
-This appendix reviews, mostly without proof, the category of vertex algebroids and the adjoint functors between vertex algebras and vertex algebroids.
+The notion of a vertex algebroid captures the part of structure of a vertex algebra that involves only its two lowest weights (see \S\ref{conventions}).
+Even though its definition is rather complicated, it serves as a convenient tool for handling the vertex algebras in this paper.
+This appendix reviews, mostly without proof, the category of vertex algebroids and an adjoint pair of functors between vertex algebras and vertex algebroids.
 For more details, the reader is referred to the original work \cite{GMS2}.

 \begin{defn} An {\bf extended Lie algebroid} $(A,\Omega,\T)$ consists of: \begin{itemize} \item[$\cdot$] a commutative, associative $\bb{C}$-algebra with unit $(A,\mb{1})$ \item[$\cdot$] an $A$-module $\Omega$, together with an $A$-derivation $d:A\rightarrow\Omega$ such that $\Omega=A\cdot dA$ \item[$\cdot$] another $A$-module $\T$, equipped with a Lie bracket $[\;\;]$ \item[$\cdot$] an $A$-linear map of Lie algebras $\T\rightarrow\t{End}\,A$, denoted by $X\mapsto X$ \item[$\cdot$] a $\bb{C}$-linear map of Lie algebras $\T\rightarrow\t{End}\,\Omega$, denoted by $X\mapsto L_X$ \item[$\cdot$] an $A$-bilinear pairing $\Omega\times\T\rightarrow A$, denoted by $(\alpha,X)\mapsto\alpha(X)$ \end{itemize} Furthermore, it is required that: \begin{itemize} \item[$\cdot$] the $\T$-actions on $A$ and $\Omega$ commute with $d$ \item[$\cdot$] the $\T$-actions on $A,\Omega$ and $\T$ (via $[\;\;]$) satisfy the Leibniz rule with respect to $A$-multiplication \item[$\cdot$] $df(X)=Xf$ for $f\in A$ and $X\in\T$ \end{itemize} \end{defn}